-It is incumbent upon collection agencies using text and e-mail messages communicating with consumers to have an appropriate procedure for confirming that it is communicating with a person legally responsible for an unpaid account.
+It is incumbent upon companies using text and e-mail messages communicating with consumers to have an appropriate procedure for confirming that it is communicating with a person legally responsible for an unpaid account.

 Sending an e-mail to an individual where the e-mail address is owned or controlled by an employer has its risks.

 For example, when an employee leaves a company his or her e-mails are forwarded to another employee.
-This scenario raises privacy issues for collection agencies sending an e-mail to a consumer.
+This scenario raises privacy issues for companies sending an e-mail to a consumer.

-A collection agency using a third-party vendor to send out a large number of outbound digital messages should ensure that these messages are not sent to an individual outside the hours when communications with consumers are permitted under provincial law or territorial law.
+A company using a third-party vendor to send out a large number of outbound digital messages should ensure that these messages are not sent to an individual outside the hours when communications with consumers are permitted under provincial law or territorial law.

-As text and e-mail messages become more important as a method of communicating with consumers those collection agencies that are unable to adapt to this new competitive environment will find that more technologically nimble competitors will eat their lunch.
+As text and e-mail messages become more important as a method of communicating with consumers those companies that are unable to adapt to this new environment will find that more technologically nimble competitors will eat their lunch.